10 Pros And Cons Of Owning An Apartment Building

 If you’re going to be needing the money you plan on investing in an apartment building anytime soon, then you may want to rethink that option.

-Investing in an apartment building, or most real estate is much less liquid than other investments such as stocks or mutual funds.
+Investing in real estate is much less liquid than other investments such as stocks or mutual funds.

 If you need cash quickly, it’s much easier to sell a few shares of stocks than it is your real estate investment.

 Con #5.
 Liability

 Although owners of apartment buildings will have insurance policies in place, they could still potentially be held liable for accidents and crimes that occur on the property.